Application Form Euan MacDonald Centre PhD Studentship 2026

 Through the generosity of our donors and fundraisers, the Centre normally funds one or two non-clinical PhD studentship per year.

-Applications for Centre-funded PhDs normally open in the Autumn of each year for programmes starting the following September.
+Applications for Centre-funded PhDs normally open in the Autumn of each year for programmes starting the following Autumn.

 A range of projects is offered by Centre Principal Investigators, based at a University in Scotland.
 Project choices usually include basic (laboratory), clinical and social science.